ajwills72/rminr/review-power-bayesian-ps.md

 "In frequentist methods, people usually expect your study to have at least 80% power.
 If we accept that convention for this as well, we can settle on a sample size of 50."
 Why 50?
 Explain.
 (Orient lazy people towards row 5!)

+LD: Amended.

 "This is the exact moment, when you might want to stop and think about how many participants you might potentially end up excluding.
 This depends a lot on the nature of your experiment and the characteristics of the population.
 If you have a learning criterion, you can end up excluding 30% of all participants.
 It is not uncommon to add 15 more participants on top of that 50, just to be safe."

 I didn't follow this.
 Are you talking about testing more participants based on an expectation of excluding participants according to some criterion specific to an experiment?

+LD: Amended.
+Removed for brevity.

 5.

 * Does this use the same `monte` data?
 * I certainly had to think about how to do this, which I guess means it's a good test of understanding.

+LD: I will change the data they need to use.